-If the accused is charged with a Sexual Assault charge and the accused has a mental disease or defect at the time of the act, it may relieve him/her from being criminally liable for the sexual assault crime of criminal sexual conduct.
+If the accused is charged with a sexual assault charge and the accused has a mental disease or defect at the time of the act, it may relieve him/her from being criminally liable for the sexual assault crime of criminal sexual conduct.

-The state will ultimately have an opposing expert denying any of the rationale testified to by our expert.
-That is why it is so important that you have a lawyer who knows how to handle an Insanity defense and knows her way around the courtroom.
+The state will ultimately have an opposing expert denying any of the rationale testified to by your expert.
+That is why it is so important that you have a criminal defense lawyer who knows how to handle an insanity defense and knows their way around the courtroom.

-- If a defendant in a felony case proposes to offer in his defense testimony to establish an alibi at the time of the alleged offense, the defendant shall at the time of arraignment on the information or within 15 days after that arraignment but not less than 10 days before the trial of the case, or at such other time as the court directs, file and serve upon the prosecuting attorney a notice in writing of his intention to claim that defense.
-The notice shall contain, as particularly as is known to the defendant or the defendant’s attorney, the names of witnesses to be called on behalf of the defendant to establish that defense.
+- If a defendant in a felony case proposes to offer in his defense testimony to establish an alibi at the time of the alleged sex offense, the defendant shall at the time of arraignment on the information or within 15 days after that arraignment, but not less than 10 days before the trial of the case or at such other time as the court directs, file and serve upon the prosecuting attorney a notice in writing of his intention to claim that defense.
+The notice shall contain, as particularly as is known to the defendant or the defendant’s criminal defense attorney, the names of witnesses to be called on behalf of the defendant to establish that defense.
 The defendant’s notice shall include specific information as to the place at which the accused claims to have been at the time of the alleged sex offense.

-An accused does not have to testify in his/her trial in order to present an Alibi defense.
+An accused does not have to testify in his/her trial in order to present an alibi defense.
 The accused can have witnesses testify and present evidence at trial to support an alibi defense.

 STATUTE OF LIMITATIONS DEFENSE

 The Michigan Statute of Limitations is always evolving.
 While some crimes have no statute of limitations, others have concrete statute of limitations.
-In certain instances, the statute of limitations may be tolled, or suspended, if you leave the state of Michigan, which grants the state additional time to commence a legal action.
+In certain cases, the statute of limitations may be tolled or suspended if you leave the state of Michigan, which grants the state additional time to commence a legal action.

-STATUTE OF LIMITATIONS
+FREQUENTLY ASKED QUESTIONS REGARDING STATUTE OF LIMITATIONS

 - First Degree Criminal Sexual Conduct: NO STATUTE OF LIMITATIONS

-INTOXICATION – NO LONGER A DEFENSE
+INTOXICATION IS NO LONGER A DEFENSE

-Intoxication is no longer a defense to a criminal sexual conduct charge.
-First Degree Criminal Sexual Conduct, Second Degree Criminal Sexual Conduct, Third Degree Criminal Sexual Conduct and Fourth Degree Criminal Sexual Conduct are all general-intent crimes for which the defense of voluntary intoxication is not available.
+Intoxication is no longer an allowed defense to a criminal sexual conduct charge.
+First degree criminal sexual conduct, second degree criminal sexual conduct, third degree criminal sexual conduct and fourth degree criminal sexual conduct are all general-intent crimes for which the defense of voluntary intoxication is not available.

 IMPORTANT TO REMEMBER

-BLANK LAW, PC EXAMPLE – INTOXICATION
+BLANK LAW, PC EXAMPLES OF INTOXICATION

-Blank Law, PC has represented several clients who have found themselves in this predicament.
-Our client was in college.
-He met a girl at a party.
+For example, our client was in college and met a girl at a party.
 They had both been drinking at the party, excessively.
 They left the party together and continued to drink at his dorm.
 While our client changed his clothes, the accuser fell asleep.
 Our client got in bed with the accuser.
 Our client remembered her waking up, moaning and moving his hand onto her private parts (butt and vagina).
 Next, they had sexual intercourse (penetration).